 Oniomania can often occur in conjunction with bipolar disorder and other depressive conditions.
-Compulsive behaviour in general provides temporary relief from a variety of difficult feelings such as low mood, low self-esteem, intense anxiety and tensions in personal relationships.
-Sometimes, individuals may be genetically predisposed to addictive behaviours which create a feel good chemical response in the brain which can be expressed in different ways - drugs, food, sex and shopping.
+Compulsive behavior in general provides temporary relief from a variety of difficult feelings such as low mood, low self-esteem, intense anxiety, and tensions in personal relationships.
+Sometimes, individuals may be genetically predisposed to addictive behaviors which create a feel-good chemical response in the brain that can be expressed in different ways - drugs, food, sex, and shopping.

 Treatment for oniomania includes intervention followed by support group therapy and one-on-one psychological sessions.
 There is no standard treatment for this condition; medications, such as antidepressants, may also be used.

 Here are a few symptoms of oniomania: